 Scimetrics, makers of Kaput®, is a family-owned business.
 Our main facilities, which include a state-of-the-art laboratory and manufacturing plant, are located along the foothills of the northern Colorado Rockies.
-Our staff has over 100 years experience in rodent control and product development.
-Our focus has always been on easy, effective, reduced risk rodent control.
+Our staff has more than 100 years of experience in pest control research and product development involving rodents, moles, birds, and feral hogs; vector-borne diseases such as malaria and plague; fleas, ticks, and sand flies; and wildlife conservation.
+Our focus has always been on simple, effective, reduced-risk rodent and vector control.

-The pocket gopher is a burrowing rodent so named because they have fur-lined cheek pouches, outside of the mouth.
+The pocket gopher is a burrowing rodent so named because of the fur-lined cheek pouches outside their mouth.
 Gophers have yellowish-brown to black fur on top and their underside is often a lighter shade to almost white in color.
 The rodent has large front claws, large incisors, and small ears that appear to lay back against their head.
 The presence of pocket gophers is most likely noticed by their fan-shaped soil mounds.

-Prairie Dogs reside in burrow systems that form colonies.
-Their hair is rather coarse, sandy brown with black tips, with a lighter belly color.
-The most common method of detection is the mounds they create when digging their burrows, which also serve as look-out posts used to watch for predators.
+Black-tailed prairie dogs reside in burrow systems that form colonies.
+Their hair is rather coarse; it’s sandy brown with black tips with a lighter belly color.
+The most common method of detection is the mounds they create when digging their burrows, which also serve as lookout posts used to watch for predators.
 Prairie dogs will communicate with short bursts often referred to as barking.

-The mouse is a small, slender, grey or brown rodent that has a slightly pointed nose; small, black, slightly protruding eyes, large ears and a nearly hairless tail.
+The mouse is a small, slender, gray or brown rodent that has a slightly pointed nose, small, black, slightly protruding eyes, large ears and a nearly hairless tail.
 House mice will live in or around homes, commercial buildings, farms and in open fields.
 House mice can dig and burrow into the ground or structures.
-The presence of mice is most likely noted by their droppings in runways, feeding areas, or shelter.
+The presence of mice is most likely noted by their droppings in runways, feeding areas, or where they find shelter.

 Moles are small mammals that live underground in tunnels.
-They can vary from tan to brownish-black in color; have tiny or invisible ears and eyes; reduced rear legs; and very powerful front limbs with large claws on their paws.
+They can vary from tan to brownish-black in color.
+They have tiny or invisible ears and eyes, reduced rear legs, and very powerful front limbs with large claws on their paws.
 Moles are commonly detected by the volcano-shaped hills that are made up of clods of dirt.
 These hills are pushed up from the deep tunnels and may be 2 to 24 inches tall.

-Ground squirrels are easily identified as they forage above ground near their burrows.
-The fur is brownish gray and speckled with off-white along the back.
+California ground squirrels are easily identified as they forage above ground near their burrows.
+Their fur is brownish gray and speckled with off-white along the back.
 They are similar to tree squirrels in appearance and may climb trees, but when threatened they will return to their burrows underground.
-Ground Squirrels will invade and damage gardens, fruit trees and ornamental plantings.
+Ground squirrels will invade and damage gardens, fruit trees and ornamental plantings.

 Rats will usually reside in close proximity to people.
-Their fur is coarse and usually brown to reddish-grey above and whitish-gray on the belly.
+Their fur is coarse and usually brown to reddish-gray above and whitish-gray on the belly.
 There are blackish colored varieties in some locations.
 Rats will eat just about anything.
-The presence of rats is most likely noted by their droppings in runways, smudge marks from rubbing on the walls, and gnawing may be visible.
+The presence of rats is most likely noted by their droppings in runways, smudge marks from rubbing along the walls, and signs of gnawing.
 Pets will often alert you to their presence.

 Voles are very often mistaken for mice.
-They are similar in appearance but voles ears are back against their heads rather than standing up, and their tail is shorter, like it had been cut off or docked.
-Voles will eat the roots of grass, plants, vegetables, ornamental plantings and can girdle small trees and bushes.
+They are similar in appearance, but voles’ ears lie back against their heads rather than stand up, and they have a shorter tail that looks like it has been cut off.
+Voles will eat the roots of grass, plants, vegetables, and ornamental plantings, and they can girdle small trees and bushes.
 They are most often discovered by the damage they inflict on lawns, gardens and plantings.